ericfortis/lissajous/README.md

 ## 🎵 Sound

-Since Lissajous curves reflect the ratio between two sine waves, we can visualize **musical intervals** — which are just two notes played together.
+Since Lissajous curves reflect the ratio between two sine waves, we can visualize **musical intervals** — which are two notes played together.

 This demo lets you hear those intervals while seeing their shape.
 We use 220 Hz (A3) as the base frequency (`a = 1`).
 For example, a